zahramh99/zahramh99/README.md

-<h3 align="center">Hi 👋, I'm Zahra Gharehmahmoodlee</h3>
+<h3 align="center">Hi 👋, I'm Zahra</h3>
-<h4 align="center"> Computer Science graduate researching Large Language Models for industrial and creative applications.
-Currently studying 3D Animation at Inverse School and working as a web developer, I thrive at the intersection of technology and storytelling—passionate about game development, 3D design, and immersive narrative experiences 🎮✨</h4>
+<h4 align="center"> Computer Science graduate with research experience in AI and computer vision,LLMs.
+Currently applying these methods to biomedical data analysis and scientific visualization.
+My work spans deep learning for medical imaging, 3D reconstruction for biological structures, and developing tools for genomic data interpretation.
+I'm passionate about leveraging computational techniques to solve complex problems at the intersection of technology and life sciences.
+Outside of my research i am studying 3D Animation at Inverse School, I'm into game development and 3D animation. it's where I get to play with storytelling and interactive design.
+You can check out that side of my work in my Artstaition portfolio. 🎮✨</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zahramh99&label=Profile%20views&color=0e75b6&style=flat" alt="zahramh99" /> </p>

-- 🔭 I’m currently working on **A personal game project where I’m combining my skills in 3D modeling, animation, and storytelling.
-I'm also exploring how AI (especially Large Language Models) can enhance interactive narratives in games.**

 - 📝 I regularly write articles on [https://dev.to/zahramh99](https://dev.to/zahramh99)